Camera: Samsung Galaxy J2 Core

 Location: Parque das Aves; Iguazu Falls, Parana, Brazil

-My love for The Dark Knight trilogy by Christopher Nolan is based on how realism blends with the superhero themes that make it a compelling series of movie.
+My love for The Dark Knight trilogy by Christopher Nolan is based on how realism blends with the superhero themes that make it a compelling series of movies.
 Not only is the acting, cinematography, and directions of these films brilliant but you enjoy the deeper themes and meaning behind the storylines.
 Some of these scenes including the one I am highlighting from ‘The Dark Knight Rises’ have not only great symbolism but larger lessons for our own lives on how we react to adversity and the challenges that life throws at us.
 Even when you are not Batman, a superhero with genius level intellect and almost superhuman physical strength, we can relate to Batman because he is fallible, and he has his weaknesses like we all do.

 The brilliance of this particular scene from ‘The Dark Knight Rises’ is it shows Batman or Bruce Wayne at one of his lowest lows.
 He is an older man, not as physically imposing or as intimidating as he used to be, and he has lost almost everyone who meant to something to him.
 This scene comes in the 2nd half of the film and is located in a pit which has a double meaning to it.
 From the depths of this pit, we wonder if Batman will be able to rise and become who he is meant to be in order to face his adversaries head on.